 As is the case for many people, it took me some time to discover my dream profession.
-Though I had always enjoyed the sciences in high school, I didn’t know which direction to turn, or career to pursue.
-When a friend prompted me to attend nursing school, I decided to give it a go.
-I haven’t looked back since!
-Graduating with my Diploma in Nursing and finishing my Bachelor’s degree, I started my professional career in the ICU, and even served a stint as a Flight Nurse.
-Though this was excellent experience for developing my nursing skills, I slowly felt myself growing complacent – I was ready for a new challenge!
+Though I had always enjoyed science in high school, I didn’t know exactly which career to pursue.
+When a friend prompted me to attend nursing school, I decided to give it a go — and I haven’t looked back since!

 While my position seems to overflow with opportunity, an essential advantage is flexible scheduling.
 Maintaining a healthy work-life balance can be chaotic with three small kids at home, but my career affords me ample vacation time to relax and decompress.
 My supervisors understand that I am a person with a family, not just a worker to fill a shift.
 They value me as an individual, and we work together to ensure that both the staffing needs and the needs of my family are adequately met.
 The opportunity for flexible scheduling makes the long hours much more manageable.

-I hope my story provides insight and perspective about the many benefits of my specialty – a career at UPMC in Nurse Anesthesia is not a dead-end job, guaranteed!
+I hope my story provides insight and perspective about the many benefits of my specialty!
 My co-workers and I strive for excellence every day, and I’m proud that we refuse to accept anything less.
 I love my life as a CRNA!

 Inspired by Derek’s story and interested in joining his team of Life Changers?
 Click the button below to view current openings for Advanced Practice Providers at UPMC: